 A heat pump is, very simply, a device that moves heat from one place to another: outside to inside, or inside to outside.
 By using a compressor, which is similar to an air conditioning unit, we can take heat from colder air (or water) which comes into the system as a vapour, compress it (which adds heat) and then deliver that heat to our system.
 Our heat pumps are generally designed to heat water.
 That water can be used for floor heating, air heating and domestic hot water.

 Most North American heat pumps are typically designed to heat air.
 They are generally based on standard air conditioners with a few changes that allow them to move the heat in the other direction.
 This doesn’t make for a highly evolved system, and a backup furnace is often needed.
 Some people design systems to switch over to the furnace at temperatures as high as 0°C. The backup can be either electric heat strips or a separate gas or oil furnace.
-We believe a good heat pump should be able to give good performance down to -15°C, below which temperature some backup will be necessary.
+We believe a good heat pump should be able to give good performance down to -20°C (some models go down to -30C), below which temperature some backup will be necessary.
 Of course, this is dependent on the home and its location.
 Some situations need no backup.

 We model our heat pumps after systems that have been in use for decades in Sweden, Norway, Denmark, Germany and Austria.
 These systems all heat water and then use the water to heat floors, radiators or, very occasionally, air.
 One reason for picking floor heating as a first choice is based on the COP (coefficient of performance) of the unit.
 The higher COP the better.
 To get a high COP over the entire heating season (we sometimes use the term HSPF for the seasonal performance), we need to keep the difference between the supply temperature (outside air or ground temperature) and the delivery temperature (floor temperature needs) as small as possible.